RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 To execute the script natively, press <kbd>Alt+N</kbd> or click **Execute** -> **Execute SQL Script natively** on the context menu or **SQL Editor** -> **Execute SQL Script natively** on the main menu or in the main toolbar.
 Upon activation, a PLSQL, MySQL, or SQLPlus client is launched to execute the current script.
-It is particularly useful when there are functions that are not supported by DBeaver drivers and require more specialized clients, or when the function is very heavy and a faster client is needed.
+It is handy when functions are not supported by DBeaver drivers and require more specialized clients or when the function is weighty and a faster client is needed.
 The results are displayed in a text field in the format of console output.
 <br>**Note**: This function is available for MySQL/Maria, Oracle, and PostgreSQL and may require additional software
 installation for each database.

-To execute a script opening each query results in a separate tab, press <kbd>Ctrl+Alt+Shift+X</kbd> or click **Execute** -> **Execute Statements In Separate Tabs** on the context menu or **SQL Editor** -> **Execute Statements In Separate
+To execute a script opening, each query results in a separate tab, press <kbd>Ctrl+Alt+Shift+X</kbd> or click **Execute** -> **Execute Statements In Separate Tabs** on the context menu or **SQL Editor** -> **Execute Statements In Separate
 Tabs** on the main menu or in the main toolbar.
-The executes all queries in the script, but opens multiple result tabs.
+It executes all queries in the script but opens multiple result tabs.
 Each script query is executed in a separate thread (that is, all queries are executed simultaneously).
 <br>**Important**: Executing a massive script with numerous queries can result in unforeseen problems.